f22 narrow aperture photography guide.

 - Product photography where details are important.

-Solutions to f22 aperture limitations.
+Solutions to f22 aperture range limitations.

 Although f22 aperture is effective for capturing highly focused shots, it also has some complexities.
 See below for some common f22 issues and workarounds to keep f22 a viable photo option: